 I am a Research Scientist in the Language team at Google Research.
 My research interests include computer vision, natural language processing and AI in general, and problems at the intersection of computer vision and natural language processing in particular.
 My recent work has focused on grounded language learning, particularly in large-scale visually-realistic 3D environments.
 I completed my PhD in Computer Science at Australian National University in 2018 where I was advised by Stephen Gould.
 I was also fortunate to work with Mark Johnson from Macquarie University and Anton van den Hengel from the University of Adelaide.
 In my previous life I was a sell-side securities analyst with Credit Suisse in Sydney.
 I have the (fairly rare) distinction of winning two university medals, in Finance (from the University of Sydney) and Computer Engineering (from the University of New South Wales).

-Research Scientist, Google
+Senior Research Scientist, Google

 Research Scientist, Georgia Tech